Black text = links to be completed soon!

 Who We Are

-The Jewish Funeral Practices Committee of Greater Washington (JFPCGW) is a federation of 48 synagogues and other Jewish organizations that provides education, training, resources and assistance for Chevra Kadisha groups and synagogue bereavement committees.
+The members of the Jewish Funeral Practices Committee of Greater Washington (JFPCGW) are 40+ synagogues and other Jewish organizations that provides education, training, resources and assistance for Chevra Kadisha groups and synagogue bereavement committees.

 Jewish Funeral Package

 The Jewish Funeral Package includes picking up the body at the place of death; transportation to the funeral home, the funeral and the cemetery; refrigeration; a simple casket; and use of the funeral home chapel for the funeral service, if desired.
 MD-DC Area contract - Northern Virginia contract -

 Before making funeral arrangements, it is helpful to understand the basic principles and practices concerning death and mourning to which all branches of Judaism ascribe.

 JFPCGW came into existence in 1976 to take Jewish funerals out of ordinary commerce and restore them to a sacred and meaningful mitzvah performed by congregations and other religious communities.
 In the Washington Area, Tifereth Israel Congregation pioneered the concept and their committee began educating and training others.

 Remarks On Jewish Funeral Practice - by Harris Weinstein at the United Synagogue Convention on November 16, 1977

 History of Jewish Funeral Practices Committee of Greater Washington - by Bob Hausman in November 1989